indykish/knife-podnix/README.md

     -h, --help                       Show this message

+### knife Podnix image list

+Outputs a list of all images.

 ### knife Podnix server list

 Outputs a list of all servers.

-### knife Podnix image list
+### knife Podnix server show SERVER_ID

-Outputs a list of all images.
+Outputs the details of a  particular server.

+### knife Podnix server start SERVER_ID

+To start a server which is in stop stat.
+(Server which is created from UI, will be in stop stat)

+### knife Podnix server stop SERVER_ID

+To stop a server which is in started stat.
+(To delete a server, first it must be in stoped)

-### knife Podnix server delete
+### knife Podnix server delete SERVER_ID

-Deletes the server running on podnix.

-The following knife-Podnix options are required:

-        --name SNAPSHOT_NAME         name for the newly created snapshot --server-id server_id        The server of which the snapshot will be taken

-These knife-Podnix options are optional:

-        --description description    description for the snapshot
+To delete a server which is in stoped stat.
+(Driver belongs to this server will `not` be deleted)

+### knife podnix server create OPTIONS

+Creats a server and a drive in podnix cloud.

 ## EXAMPLE

-First you need an existing DataCenter, you can create it via the [DCD](https://my.Podnix.com/dashboard/dcd/) or just use the Podnix command which got installed via the [Podnix](https://github.com/dsander/Podnix) gem which is a dependency of knife-Podnix:
+First you need an existing podnix cloud account, you can create it via the [UI console](https://cp.podnix.com/).

-    Podnix data_center create name=demo

 You are now set up to create a new server:

-    knife Podnix server create --data-center demo --name test --ram 512 --cpus 1
+    knife podnix server create -f 1 -P Secret123 -I 37 --storage 10 -r 'role[riak],recipe[redis]' -N POGO